Alejogb1/job-board/blog-data/runtime-graph-algorithm-performance-analysis.md

 id: "runtime-graph-algorithm-performance-analysis"
 ---

-Okay so runtime graph algorithm performance analysis yeah I’ve been down that rabbit hole a few times let’s talk about it
+runtime graph algorithm performance analysis yeah I’ve been down that rabbit hole a few times let’s talk about it

-First off runtime analysis isn’t magic it’s all about understanding how the time it takes for an algorithm to run scales with the size of the input that size in graph algorithms usually means number of nodes and edges so we're talking *n* and *m* here
+First off runtime analysis isn’t magic it’s all about understanding how the time it takes for an algorithm to run scales with the size of the input that size in graph algorithms usually means number of nodes and edges so we're talking _n_ and _m_ here

 My first real tango with this was back in 09 I was working on a social network analysis project yeah before it was cool we needed to find influencer nodes basically central nodes in a large friend graph we used a basic breadth first search BFS and well it was slow really slow the graph had like millions of nodes and the performance was a disaster we were seeing runtime that was like n squared maybe even worse something was clearly wrong because bfs should be in the ballpark of O(n + m) after profiling I realized my naive implementation was copying the entire queue instead of just using pointers or references which added a bunch of overhead it also involved needless dynamic memory allocation it was a rookie mistake for sure I was just out of university back then